Skip to main content

 4 supplements

-• Very lowLactobacillus rhamnosusAcross 4 studies, all reported beneficial effects on skin barrier function, with effect sizes ranging from small to moderate.
-The one study reporting statistical significance found moderate improvements in skin moisturization and reduced transepidermal water loss after 4 weeks of daily consumption.
-Most studies were reviews, and no consistent dose, form, or population data were available.4 beneficial4 studies
+• Very lowLactobacillus rhamnosusAcross 4 review studies, all reported beneficial effects of Lactobacillus rhamnosus (primarily as a lysate powder) on skin barrier function, with effect sizes ranging from small to moderate.
+One of the 4 studies reported a statistically significant improvement in skin moisturization and reduced transepidermal water loss after 4 weeks of daily consumption.
+The evidence base consists entirely of review articles, with no individual clinical trial data available for dose, form, or population specifics.4 beneficial4 studies

 • Lactobacillus acidophilus L-921 beneficial1 study